 In Progress

 Cowburn, Mike and Meredith Conroy.
 “Where do Women Win Primaries?
-Candidate Gender, District Partisanship, and Congressional Nomination” [Working Paper].
+Candidate Gender, District Partisanship, and Congressional Nomination” [Under Review].

 Cowburn, Mike and Sean M. Theriault.
 “Preventative Polarization: Republican Senators’ Adaptation in the Tea Party Era” [Under Review].

 Cowburn, Mike, Ulrike Klinger, and Anders Olof Larsson.
-“Campaigning in the Age of Platforms: A Longitudinal Analysis of German Parties & Politicians” [Working Paper].
+“Campaigning in the Age of Platforms: A Longitudinal Analysis of German Parties & Politicians” [Under Review].

 Knüpfer, Curd, Yunkang Yang, and Mike Cowburn.
-“Tracing Information Flows Between Right-Wing Alternative News Sites and Republican Members of Congress” [Working Paper].
+“Mouthpiece or Mobilizers?
+Right-Wing Media, Republican Elites, and ‘Critical Race Theory’” [Working Paper].

 Commentary & Analysis